sustentarea/logoclim/README.md

 `RScript` executable in NetLogo by navigating to *SimpleR Extension* \> *Configure*.

-To install the required R packages, run the following command in your R
+To install the required R packages, run the following command in R:
-console:

 ``` r
 install.packages(c("rJava", "stringr", "lubridate"))